Symptoms

 things) by compulsive

-overeating.
+carbohydrates.
 Others are metabolically unbalanced.
 Griefwork can be far more helpful for

-the former than endless dieting/regaining
+the former than endless dieting/regaining cycles, which can promote

-cycles, which can build shame, guilt, and eventual depression and hopeless-ness.
+shame, guilt, and eventual depression and despair.

 Other eating